Bijan-Massoumi/magna-webapp/README.md

 docker-compose up -d
  ```

-Finally, run the development server in a seperate tab:
+Finally, run the development server in a separate tab:

 ```bash
 npm install